DinoChiesa/Apigee-Example-Custom-Attributes/README.md

 And many others.

-In Apigee, custom attributes are available at runtime after verifying credentials on the inbound API request.
+In Apigee, custom attributes are available as context variables at runtime after verifying credentials on the inbound API request.

 This proxy shows how that works.